KenKundert/borg-space/README.rst

     default.
 Default is *size*, *last_create*, and *last_squeeze*.

 tree report fields:
-    The fields to include in *tree* style reports. default.
+    The fields to include in *tree* style reports.
 If not given it defaults to the value of *report fields*.

 nestedtext report fields:
-    The fields to include in *nestedtext* style reports. default.
+    The fields to include in *nestedtext* style reports.
 If not given it defaults to the value of *report fields*.

 json report fields:
-    The fields to include in *json* style reports. default.
+    The fields to include in *json* style reports.
 If not given it defaults to all available size and date fields.

 size format:
     The format to be used when giving the size of the repository.
 This is